 After serving in our country’s armed forces, do you know of all the benefits to which you or your family members are entitled?
 Getting information and successfully applying for Veterans Benefits is not light duty.
 However, your likelihood of success is greatly enhanced with the skillful guidance and assistance of a VA benefits attorney who has dealt with the Veterans Administration, the branches of the military and their personnel offices, and the Department of Defense.
 Steve Bailey has this experience and can use it to resolve administrative issues, get answers, and advocate for your rights and benefits.

 For Veterans Benefits, there are so many things you need to consider and know before you apply.
 The best approach is to gather up all of your paperwork, including your service records and discharge forms, and discuss your specific situation with an experienced VA accredited benefits attorney.
 As with Medicaid benefits or other estate planning services, you should have skilled legal counsel to help through this arduous government process.

 A heartbreaking VA client story about not knowing what she did not know

-A few years ago a wife came in tears she seemed to be at her wits end, after she applied, appealed, reapplied, and ultimately enlisted the aid of both Senator Shelby’s and Senator Session’s office to intercede on her behalf with the VA and still did not get the results she desired.
+A few years ago a wife came into our office in tears, she seemed to be at her wit’s end.
+After she applied, appealed, reapplied, and ultimately enlisted the aid of both Senator Shelby’s and Senator Session’s office to intercede on her behalf with the VA and still did not get the results she desired.